-CFF 2022: Patrick Kelly’s Under the Radar Short Films
+CFF 2022 List: Patrick Kelly’s Under the Radar Short Films

 The short films at Chattanooga Film Festival this year were brilliant and took up much of my time.
 They boasted such an incredible variety that I truly believe there was something for everyone.
 I know “under the radar” may seem like a loaded term, but I tried to stay up to date on what was being discussed on the festival’s Discord server.
 It wasn’t always easy to keep track of what people were enjoying because there were so many great films playing across the lineup, but the following are the short films I feel many might have missed or that need more people championing them.

 This film from Casey T. Malone gave me an existential crisis while watching.
 It touched on topics that have been in my head these past couple of years due to the pandemic and trying to raise a child.
 The struggle of isolation, figuring out who we are in this new world, and doing what we can to ensure there’s a real future for our children.
 There is a beautiful hope within this film and it’s all presented in a honest and heartfelt manner.

 Add it to your watchlist: https://letterboxd.com/film/kharon/

 We’ve had so many great films over the past few years tackling mental health and trauma and it’s safe to say you can add Jakey Lutsko’s short to that list.
 Tackling the trauma of death, relationships, and life in general, we see the main character struggling to process his grief.
 Through a combination of psychological and body horror, Jakey Lutsko creates a tense short that resonated with me because I’ve experienced the same struggle.